The credit score that finances a Tesla

 - Keep your debt-to-income ratio under about 40 percent.
 Pay down or pay off small balances to free up room.

 - Verify all three reports are clean.
 Dispute anything inaccurate before the application, not after.
+To pick the right software for the job, see how the top AI credit repair tools compare.

 - Stabilize your income story.
 Lenders favor consistent employment and steady deposits, especially for self-employed buyers.